 Because “Star Wars” has embedded itself so deeply into our cultural DNA, it continues to shape the way we think about life.

-Over eight movies and counting, “Star Wars” has taught us about overcoming obstacles, about dealing with family drama, about friendship, about patience, about beating the odds – and even about money.
+Over numerous movies and assorted iterations, “Star Wars” has taught us about overcoming obstacles, about dealing with family drama, about friendship, about patience, about beating the odds — and even about money.

 Because this is The Penny Hoarder, we’re especially interested in the part about money.